ppy/osu-wiki/news/2018-05-08-new-featured-artist-VINXIS.md

 <iframe width="80%" height="315" src="https://www.youtube.com/embed/-40fLtf9Hio" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 > Perhaps one of his most iconic tracks, Sidetracked Day is something of an osu! cultural institution at this point.
-Made famous by the [titular map](https://osu.ppy.sh/s/728276) by [SnowNiNo\_](https://osu.ppy.sh/u/2506267), Sidetracked Day builds and builds upon itse
+Made famous by the [titular map](https://osu.ppy.sh/s/728276) by [SnowNiNo\_](https://osu.ppy.sh/u/2506267), Sidetracked Day builds and just keeps on building right until the very end.

 *A short version of this track is available.*